-New research from Bankrate shows that 44 million people now pad their main paycheck with side income — and younger millennials (those 18-26) are the segment of the population most likely to have a side hustle: 28% of us have a source of revenue outside of our 9-to-5, to be exact.
+Research from Bankrate shows that 44 million people now pad their main paycheck with side income — and younger millennials (those 18 to 26) are the segment of the population most likely to have a side hustle: 28% of us have a source of revenue outside of our 9-to-5, to be exact.

 Of millennials with a side gig, 96% work those jobs at least once a month, while 61% work them at least once a week.
 The median income earned is $200 a month, although a quarter make more than $500 — not too shabby.

 An extra couple hundred dollars a month can go a long way — especially if the money is used to help pay down your student loans or finally get that emergency fund going.
 If those stats have you interested in starting up a side hustle (I know I am), here are a few tip to keep in mind before you take on the extra hours.